Related Subjects:

 Oesophagus

-- Approximately 25 cm in length, connecting the pharynx to the stomach.
+- Approximately 25 cm in length, connecting the pharynx to the stomach, passing through the neck, thorax, and diaphragm.

-- Lined with stratified squamous epithelium to protect against abrasion from food particles.
+- Lined with non-keratinized stratified squamous epithelium to protect against abrasion from food boluses; transitions to columnar at the gastroesophageal junction.

 - Muscular layers: